babushka99/fkdotcom-hugo/content/solutions/licensing/money-transmitter-license-mtl/money-transmitter-license-in-the-state-of-montana-the-abridged-version.md

 ---
-title: "Money Transmitter License in the State of Montana: The abridged version"
+title: 'Money Transmitter License in the State of Montana: The abridged version'
-date: "2023-09-24"
+date: '2023-09-24'
-url: "/solutions/licensing/money-transmitter-license-mtl/money-transmitter-license-in-the-state-of-montana-the-abridged-version/"
 draft: false
-description: "Montana is the only state in the US that does not have a specific money transmitter license.
-However, this does not mean that money transmitters do no..."
+description: Montana is the only state in the US that does not have a specific money transmitter license.
+However, this does not mean that money transmitters do no...
+keywords:
+- in
+- of
+- 'montana:'
+- license
+- montana
+categories:
+- licensing
+tags:
+- money transmitter license in the state of montana the abridged version
+services:
+- licensing
+- compliance
+- payments
+jurisdictions:
+- usa
+canonicalURL: https:/faisalkhan.com/solutions/licensing/money-transmitter-license-mtl/money-transmitter-license-in-the-state-of-montana-the-abridged-version/
+images:
+- /images/solutions/money-transmitter-license-in-the-state-of-montana-the-abridged-version.webp
+ShowToc: true
+TocOpen: false
+ShowReadingTime: true
+ShowBreadCrumbs: true
+ShowPostNavLinks: true
+ShowWordCount: false
+type: service
+provider: Faisal Khan LLC
+areaServed: Global
+showContactCTA: true
+contactText: 'Ready to get started with money transmitter license in the state of
+  montana: the abridged version?
+Contact Faisal Khan LLC for expert consultation.'
 ---

 Montana is the only state in the US that does not have a specific money transmitter license.
 However, this does not mean that money transmitters do not need any licenses in Montana.
 In fact, the [Montana Division of Banking and Financial Institutions (Division)](https://banking.mt.gov/) has stated that money transmitters may need to obtain other types of licenses in order to operate in the state, depending on the specific activities they are engaged in.